 The level of public expenditures, and hence taxes, is chosen through probabilistic voting.
 Assume that there are two political parties, p and q.
 Each one proposes a policy s^p and s^q .
 The utility gain (or loss) of a voter with income x if party q wins the election instead of p is $u[x, v^q, n, e, s^q] - u[x, v^p, n, e, s^p]$.
-Instead of assuming that an adult votes for party q with probability one every time this difference is positive (as in the median voter model), probabilistic voting theory supposes that this vote is uncertain.
-More precisely, the probability that a person votes for party q is given by where F is an increasing and differentiable cumulative distribution function.
-This function captures the idea that voters care about an "ideology" variable in addition to the specific policy measure at hand, i.e., the quality of public schooling.
-The presence of a concern for ideology, which is independent of the policy measure, makes the political choice less predictable (see Persson and Tabellini 2000 for different formalizations of this approach).
-The probability that a given voter will vote for party q increases gradually as the party's platform becomes more attractive.
-Under standard majority voting, in contrast, the probability of getting the vote jumps discretely from zero to one once party q offers a more attractive platform than party p.
+Instead of assuming that an adult votes for party q with probability 1 every time, this difference is positive (as in the median voter model), probabilistic voting theory supposes that this vote is uncertain.
+More precisely, the probability that a person votes for party q is given by: